RGB-Tools/faucet-rgb/README.md

 Issue at least one asset.
 If no allocation slots are available, some will be created automatically.
 As an example:

+> Note: issuance in RGB may require the wallet to create new UTXOs,
+> It means it must somehow deal with the blockchain.
+> The default configuration is for testnet.
+Thus to run the following command
+> for other networks requires you to specify `ELECTRUM_URL` in `config.py`.

 ```shell
 poetry run issue-asset rgb20 "fungible token" 0 1000 1000 --ticker "FFA"
 poetry run issue-asset rgb121 "CTB" 0 10 10 --description "a collectible" --file_path ./README.md